 You will need to submit a separate application to the SILP, EPGS, or EPTI program.
 Please see our language programs for more information on the application process for these programs.

-Yes, funding for EPGS students may be available through the Betty & David Jones Language Scholarships.
-To be eligible for the scholarship, candidates must be admitted to a degree program in International Policy Studies, International Environmental Policy, Public Administration, Nonproliferation and Terrorism Studies, Bachelor of Arts in International Studies, International Business (MBA), or Teaching Foreign Language, for fall 2013 at the Monterey Institute of International Studies.
+Yes, funding for EPGS students may be available through the Betty & David Jones Language Scholarship.
+To be eligible for the scholarship, candidates must be admitted to a degree program in International Policy Studies, International Environmental Policy, Public Administration, Nonproliferation and Terrorism Studies, Bachelor of Arts in International Studies, International Business (MBA), or Teaching Foreign Language, for fall 2014 at the Monterey Institute of International Studies.

 |Intensive English Programs||Phone:||1-831-647-4115|